PTA/RTA Week 2

 From conventional empirical methods including Arps and Fetkovich to the current Blasingame, material balance and loglog diagnostic plots and current Decline Curve Analysis (DCA).

-Comparing the information gained from high resolution, high frequency data (PTA) and low resolution low frequency data (RTA).
+Comparing and using the information gained from high resolution, high frequency data (PTA) and low resolution low frequency data (RTA).
+Transient versus boundary dominated diffusion.

 Minifrac/DFIT analysis